When I got back to New Orleans, I noticed the “Save the Picayune” signs and tee-shirts around town.

 I’m quoted in an article in today’s Times-Picayune.

 Just when you thought it was safe to look in the Times-Picayune’s Saturday Inside Out section, here comes yet another installment in Stephanie Bruno”s series about our renovation.
 This is number #30 by my count.
 Yeah, yeah, I know — I said #28 was the final one.
 Then I said #29 was the final final.
 But trust me — this really is it: the final final final story in this saga.

 Wow.
 Check out the cover of the today’s Inside Out, the Times-Picayune’s weekly home and garden supplement.
 There’s a picture of Kilowatt Rising rocking our house party, and sure enough there’s Michael Homan (with unbroken clavicle) continuing his sinister project of confusing himself with me.
 Open it up and we’re in the center spread with pictures and a timeline of our whole renovation.
-This is the final story in the paper made me feel ever-so-slightly vindicated about our decision to renovate.
+This is the final story in the series, ostensibly, #28 by my count.
+This can’t be reproduced online easily, but head over to nola.com to for a reasonable approximation with some cool pictures.
+I’ll include the text here for future reference just because you never know how long nola.com plans to keep their content online.

 A new study of home prices around the New Orleans area shows that buyers rewarded sellers who gambled and rebuilt in devastated areas like Lakeview, eastern New Orleans and Chalmette.
 Renovated homes in those areas recovered much of their pre-storm value last year, while prices continued to tumble on homes that were gutted but otherwise left untouched.

 Something tells me the picture of Sharon Jasper sitting next to her widescreen TV on page A-14 of today’s Times-Picayune will not advance the cause of public housing.

 Turn to page 24 of today’s Inside Out home and garden section of the Times-Picayune, and you’ll see a devilishly handsome fellow in an orange tee-shirt.
 I look so much better in this picture than in the last one they published, but both were taken by the same photographer, Kathy Anderson.